-We will provide our public stockholders with the opportunity to redeem all or a portion of their shares of Class A common stock upon the completion of our initial business combination at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of the initial business combination including interest earned on the funds held in the trust account and not previously released to us to pay our franchise and income taxes as well as expenses relating to the administration of the trust account, divided by the number of then outstanding public shares, subject to the limitations described herein.
-The amount in the trust account is approximately \$10.00 per public share as of the date of this report.
-The per-share amount we will distribute to investors who properly redeem their shares will not be reduced by the deferred underwriting commissions we will pay to the underwriters.
-Our sponsor, officers and directors have entered into a letter agreement with us, pursuant to which they have agreed to waive their redemption rights with respect to any founder shares and any public shares held by them in connection with the completion of our business combination.
+We will provide our public stockholders with the opportunity to redeem all or a portion of their shares of Class A common stock upon the completion of our initial business combination at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of the initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our franchise and income taxes, as well as expenses relating to the administration of the trust account, divided by the number of then outstanding public shares, subject to the limitations described herein.
+The amount in the trust account is approximately \$10.18 per public share as of the date of this report.
+The per-share amount we will distribute to investors who properly redeem their shares will not be reduced by any deferred underwriting commissions.
+There are currently no outstanding deferred underwriting commissions as Wells Fargo Securities, LLC, the sole book running manager for our initial public offering, has agreed to waive its entitlement to any deferred underwriting fees.
+Our Sponsor, officers and directors have entered into a letter agreement with us, pursuant to which they have agreed to waive their redemption rights with respect to any founder shares and any public shares held by them in connection with the completion of our business combination.